 2018 AMP Element Reference Key Issue Improvement Action Description Progress (% complete) 1.1.3 Some assets do not have an equipment number or functional location number Enter assets into SAP Collect location and data for assets not in SAP and upload.
 This is mainly relevant to FCS that sit outside of a Park.
 Method to include the FL needs to be discussed and determined.
 60 1.1.5 Add an asset overview map Information to be drawn from several sources to give a comprehensive map view of the location of the assets.
 100 2.4.2 Collate and incorporate into activity plan and AMP community expectations from Strategy and Planning heritage team consultation.
 100 4.3 Take the Sustainability Strategy into account through identifying sustainability actions and targets for heritage buildings Not started 4.5.1.1 Some assets have multiple asset numbers To remove multiple numbers of same assets.
 Combine information from both asset numbers and decommission obsolete numbers.
 This work to be undertaken following the Facilities FL project so that asset numbering for buildings is aligned.
-95 4.5.1.1 4.5.4 6.3.1 Asset Data is incorrect or missing - heritage buildings Asset data is verified and complete.
-Heritage Buildings Missing and incorrect data to be verified, corrected and updated.
-For Buildings this will need to occur after sites with multiple numbers are amalgamated.
-To enable a full valuation of the asset to be undertaken 75 4.5.1.2 4.5.4 6.3.1 Asset Data is incorrect or missing - Artworks, Memorials, Fountains and Clocks Asset data is verified and complete.
-Artworks, Memorials, Fountains and Clocks Missing and incorrect data to be verified, corrected and updated.
-To enable a full valuation of the asset to be undertaken 50 4.5.3 Establish a programme to assess the use of Parks heritage assets.
+95 4.5.1.1 4.5.4 6.3.1 Asset Data is incorrect or missing - heritage buildings Data is incorrect or ng - heritageAsset data is verified andMissing and incorrect data to be verified, corrected and updated.
+For Buildings this 75 4.5.1.2 4.5.4 6.3.1 Asset Data is incorrect or missing - Artworks, Memorials, Fountains and Clocks 60 4.5.3 Establish a programme to assess the use of Parks heritage assets.
 Not started 4.5.3.1 Review and determine the best viable use for the Heritage buildings using the information from the consultation and how well it is currently performing 80 4.6.2 Identify operational strategies and costs associated with non-asset solutions.
 Not started 6.1 Not all the heritage buildings are in the same profit centre Identify and transfer all Parks heritage building assets into the same profit centre There are a number of District Plan listed Parks heritage building assets that are in different profit centres, that is under Regional and Community Parks.
 Transfer these assets and budget to PC 32403.
 70